ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

    git push upstream NEW_VERSION

-2. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page (it will appear in a list of tarballs available to download).
+2. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page.
+It will appear in a list of tarballs available to download.

 3. Add a GitHub release for the new tag.
-Title should be the version and content ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.
+Title should be the version and content, such as: ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.

 4. Announce the release through the `Bullhorn Newsletter <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.